Whitewater canoeing: Slalom

 Slalom is a technical competitive form of canoeing, and the only whitewater event to appear in the Olympic Games.
 Racers attempt to make their way from the top to the bottom of a designated section of river as fast as possible, while correctly negotiating gates (a series of double-poles suspended vertically over the river).
-There are usually 18-25 gates in a race which must be navigated in sequential order.
+There are usually 18-25 gates in a race, which must be navigated in sequential order.
 Green gates must be negotiated in a downstream direction, red gates in an upstream direction.
-The events are typically conducted on Grade/Class II to Grade/Class IV water, but the placement of the gates, and precision necessary to paddle them fast and "clean" (without touching a pole and adding 2 seconds to the total time), makes the moves much harder than the water's difficulty suggests.
+The events are typically conducted on Grade/Class II to Grade/Class IV water, but the placement of the gates and precision necessary to paddle them fast and "clean" (without touching a pole and adding 2 seconds to the total time), make the moves much harder than the water's difficulty suggests.
 (Slalom has been described as performing class V moves with class III consequences.)
-Pro level slalom competitions have specific length (350 cm for kayaks - new rules), width, and weight requirements for the boats, which will be made out of kevlar/fiberglass/carbon fiber composites to be lightweight and have faster hull speed.
+Pro-level slalom competitions have specific length (350 cm for kayaks - new rules), width, and weight requirements for the boats, which will be made out of kevlar/fiberglass/carbon fiber composites to be lightweight and have faster hull speed.
 Plastic whitewater canoes can be used in citizen-level races.
-In the United States and Canada there are separate slalom organizations and races for decked canoes and open canoes.
+In the United States and Canada, there are separate slalom organizations and races for decked canoes and open canoes.